-Of course, when we think about visiting mountains, most often we imagine Mussourie, Nainital, Kullu, Manali, Shimla etc. But nowadays, all you see is busy streets in these cities and not that bliss and relaxing environment which helps you feel calm from your fast paced world.
-In order to do that, you need to go an extra mile by breaking a sweat to find that serene, peaceful and close to nature surrounding where you can take a deep breath and achieve your kind of Nirvana.
+Of course, when we think about visiting mountains, most often we imagine Mussourie, Nainital, Kullu, Manali, Shimla, etc. But nowadays, all you see is busy streets in these cities and not that bliss and relaxing environment which helps you feel calm from your fast-paced world.
+In order to do that, you need to go an extra mile by breaking a sweat to find that serene, peaceful, and close to nature surrounding where you can take a deep breath and achieve your kind of Nirvana.

 Toilet paper/Tissue papers: Also, once you reach the destination, don’t expect to have a place where you can take a relaxing dump, it will be a hole dug which you can use as a latrine, once you do that, you are supposed to cover it with mud to make the place available for another person.
 It will be covered with a tent structure.
 It is not healthy(for others) to find a solitary spot for you to take a dump as it ruins the surroundings.
 But at some trekking destinations, this is what you will have to do and thus you will be advised accordingly.
 So, wake up at 5/6 AM, so you don’t have to hustle too much.
 Let me also tell you that water is not available at such spots.
-You will have to purchase mineral water bottles at ultra premium prices for everything that you do.
+You will have to purchase mineral water bottles at ultra-premium prices for everything that you do.
 EVERYTHING!

 Power bank: Make sure that your trekking begins and finishes in proper daylight.
 Because there is no availability of light anywhere.
 Only your phone comes to your rescue.
-Make sure your phone is fully charged and you are carrying a good power bank which can at least charge your phone twice.
-You will need your phone for light, music etc. Even when you are eating dinner which in most of the cases will be Maggi, you will need your phone’s light to make sure you don’t eat a bug with it.
+Make sure your phone is fully charged and you are carrying a good power bank that can at least charge your phone twice.
+You will need your phone for light, music, etc. Even when you are eating dinner which in most of the cases will be Maggi, you will need your phone’s light to make sure you don’t eat a bug with it.

 And yeah, don’t forget to capture pictures and videos.
-Most people forget to do that as they are so drowned in the breath taking view!
+Most people forget to do that as they are so drowned in the breathtaking view!
 Happy trekking!!